28 Jan AIGHD undertakes key research as part of innovative diabetes and hypertension project

 Together with project partners, AIGHD’s multi-disciplinary team will work on two areas of research.

 First, AIGHD staff will investigate patients’ perceptions of receiving care in the community instead of a tertiary facility and how health care providers deal with the shift in the organization of care.

 “The burden of both of these diseases is significant and there’s a global push to deliver this type of care in communities instead of hospitals,” said prof. Ria Reis, AIGHD lead for the project.
 “Together with the University of Eswatini, AIGHD has the important task of investigating whether community-based care is acceptable to patients and can be implemented by health staff.”

 Second, the team will analyze a number of factors – including quality of life, HIV and mental health – to determine if, combined, they exacerbate the severity of hypertension or diabetes and how the diseases interact.
-After identifying these interactions, interviews will be conducted with study participants to better understand the role played by social and economic conditions throughout the life-course.
-As described AIGHD assoc. prof. Frank van Leth, who is leading data analysis for this specific part of the project:
+After identifying these interactions, we will conduct interviews with people to understand the role played by social and economic conditions throughout the life-course.
+As described AIGHD assoc. prof. Frank van Leth, is leading data analysis for this part of the project: